-Domestic D - Significant at the district level trade If A. viennensis becomes established in areas of Australia, it is likely to result in interstate trade restrictions on many commodities such as apples, pears and cherries, potential loss of markets and significant industry adjustment.
-International D - Significant at the district level trade The presence of A. viennensis in commercial production areas of a wide range of commodities (e.g. apples, pears and cherries) may limit access to overseas markets, such as the USA, where this pest is absent.
-Environment B - Minor significance at the local level Pesticide applications or other control activities would be required to control this pest on susceptible crops, which would have a minor impact on the environment.
+nnensis becomes established in areas of Australia, it is likely to result in te trade restrictions on many commodities such as apples, pears and cherries, al loss of markets and significant industry adjustment. nificant at the district level esence of A. viennensis in commercial production areas of a wide range of dities (e.g. apples, pears and cherries) may limit access to overseas markets, a the USA, where this pest is absent. or significance at the local level le applications or other control activities would be required to control this pest ceptible crops, which would have a minor impact on the environment.